Generate QR Codes

 }

-Creating a QR Code from a bitlink is very similar to creating a normal QR Code.
+Creating a QR Code from a bitlink is very similar to creating a stand alone QR Code.
 After creating a short link you can set it as the QR Code's destination using the bitlink_id property instead of long_url:

 POST /v4/qr-codes